icinganalysis/icinganalysis.github.io/content/aedc1dmp.md

 ##Conclusions

-Unfortunately, "Second Report for Research and Modeling of Water Particles in Adverse Weather Simulation Facilities" did not include actual test data for comparison, but it did have analysis results for comparison.
+Unfortunately, "Second Report for Research and Modeling of Water Particles in Adverse Weather Simulation Facilities" did not include actual test data, but it did have analysis results for comparison.
 Measuring water drops temperatures in an icing wind tunnel is quite challenging, and is an area still undergoing development.